 Brief History of the Atlantis Submarine

 Atlantis Submarine Adventures has been operating in Hawaii since 1988.
-They have some of the largest and most technically advanced passenger submarines in the world.
+They have some of the world’s largest and most technically advanced passenger submarines.

-They are pretty passionate about sustainable tourism and their Hawaii submarines are battery powered and don’t pollute the water.
-And in an effort to not disturb the sea life, they are also really quiet.
+They are passionate about sustainable tourism, and their environmentally safe submarines are battery-powered and don’t pollute the water.
+In an effort to not disturb the sea life, they are also really quiet.

 Atlantis Submarines currently have dive sites in Waikiki, Oahu; Lahaina, Maui; and Kona, Big Island.
 These are popular activities for a Hawaii vacation with kids.